kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 ![Mishka was a beautiful dog]({{site.baseurl}}/assets/img/hitching/mishka.png)

-I have a web dev gig I carried over from school that I work on with the McDonald's Wifi.
+In the beginning have a web dev gig I carried over from school.
+Simple web applications that I work on with the McDonald's Wifi.

 As I hammer away in my editor, huge freight trucks scream past on the highway outside.